 - overall stronger protections for whistleblowers, including anonymity, increased immunities against prosecution and protection against victimisation.

-Maximum penalties for breaching an eligible whistleblower's confidentiality or inciting victimisation include up to A$1.05 million for individuals and either A$1.05 million or 10 per cent of annual turnover for companies.
+Maximum penalties for breaching an eligible whistleblower's confidentiality or inciting victimisation include up to A$1.11 million (5,000 penalty units) for individuals and either A$11.1 million (50,000 penalty units) or 10 per cent of annual turnover for companies.
 From 1 January 2020, certain companies must have implemented a compliant whistleblower policy.

 From 1 July 2019, businesses seeking to tender for Australian government procurement contracts over A$4 million are required to provide a statement from the Australian Taxation Office showing they have a satisfactory tax record in accordance with the Black Economy Procurement Connected Policy.
 All non-corporate Commonwealth entities are required to comply with the policy, while corporate Commonwealth entities are encouraged to comply.
 This policy aims to increase the integrity of government procurement, as recommended in the Black Economy Taskforce's final report.

-On 29 November 2019, the Procurement Board Direction (PBD) 2019-05 Enforceable Procurement Provisions (the EPP Direction) began, which imposes legal requirements on New South Wales government agencies arising from international procurement agreements.
-The EPP Direction applies to 41 New South Wales government agencies, and covers the procurement of goods and services in a range of circumstances.
+On 29 November 2019, the NSW Procurement Board's Procurement (Enforceable Procurement Provisions) Direction 2019 (the EPP Direction) began, imposing legal requirements on NSW government agencies arising from international procurement agreements.
+The EPP Direction applies to 41 NSW government agencies and covers the procurement of goods and services in a range of circumstances.
 Various procurements are exempt, including procurement of land, existing buildings, health services and education services.
-Government agencies subject to the EPP Direction must use an 'open approach to market' for all procurements, award contracts to tenderers who provide the best value for money, and provide debriefings to unsuccessful tenderers if requested.
+Government agencies subject to the EPP Direction must use an 'open approach to market' for all procurements, award contracts to tenderers who provide the best value for money and provide debriefings to unsuccessful tenderers if requested.

 ii Case law

-Litigation concerning government procurement is infrequent, and there were no related cases of note reported in the previous year.
-Historically, decisions have primarily reinforced existing principles, and the application of judicial review to a government decision has been difficult.
-However, litigation may increase going forward as suppliers activate their rights under the Government Procurement Act to apply to the Federal Court for an injunction or compensation for contravention of the CPRs.
+Litigation concerning government procurement is infrequent and there were no related cases of note reported in the previous year.
+Historically, decisions have primarily reinforced existing principles and the application of judicial review to a government decision has been difficult.
+However, litigation may increase going forward as suppliers activate their rights under the Government Procurement Act to apply to the courts for an injunction or compensation for contravention of the CPRs.